mjoblin/vibinui/README.md

 network (a laptop, iPad, etc) via a URL hosted on the backend, such as `http://192.168.1.100/ui`.

-In most cases, the backend will run on an always-on machine on the network -- such as a server or Raspberry Pi -- so it's always available to any browser which wishes to access the UI.
+In most cases, the backend will run on an always-on machine on the network -- such as a server or Raspberry Pi -- so it's always available to any browser which wants to access the UI.

 ## Developers